Hilda-Enyioko/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 **Other Contents Of The Directory**

- Header File: this is contained in the file lists.h
+ Header File: Header file contains prototypes for all functions.
+This is contained in the file lists.h

 _putchar Function: this is contained in the file _putchar.c